+M. Marks 100 Theory 80 Internal Assessment 20 Time 3 Hours

+Unit I

 Students will study history of literature of this period with its social, cultural and intellectual background.

 Unit II Non Detailed Study

 List of Authors and Literary Works:

 List of Authors:

 - 1. John Gower

 - 2. William Langland

 - 3. John Skeleton

 - 4. William Dunbar

 - 5. Roger Ascham

 - 6. George Gascoigne

 - 7. John Lyly

 - 8. Thomas Heywood

 - 9. Thomas Carew

 - 10. Robert Herrick

 - 11. John Denham

 - 12. John Ford

 List of Works:

-1. Sir Gawayn and the Greene Knyght
+- 1. Sir Gawayn and the Greene Knyght

 - 2. Utopia by More

 - 3. Mirror for Magistrates by Sackville

 - 4. The Shepheard's Calender by Spenser

-- 5. Morte Darthur by Malory
+- 5. Morte d' Arthur by Malory

 - 6. Areopagitica by Milton

 - 7. Astraea Redux by Dryden

-- 8. The White Devil by Websters
+- 8. The White Devil by Webster

 - 9. Troilus and Cressida by Shakespeare

 - 10. Hero and Leander by Marlowe

 - 11. Piers Plowman by Langland

 - 12. Chronicles by Holinshed

+Instructions to the Paper-setter and students:

 Questions 1 to 4 will be essay type questions (with internal choice) based on the literary history of the age with special focus on the major trends and movements of the time (Unit I).
 16x4=64

-In Question 5, based on Unit II, students will be required to write short notes (in about 150-200 words each) on four out of given six literary Works and Authors (The Question will have three Works and three Authors each) 4x4=16
+In Question 5, based on Unit II, students will be required to write short notes (in about 150-200 words each) on four out of given six literary Works and Authors (three each).
+4x4=16

+Suggested Reading:

-- English Literature: Its History and Significance by William J. Long (Indian edition) - The New History of English Literature by Bhim S. Dahiya - An Introduction to the Study of Literature by W. H. Hudson - The Short Oxford History of English Literature by Andrew Sanders - The Concise Cambridge History of English Literature by George Sampson - The New Pelican Guide to English Vol. 2 The Age of Shakespeare (ed) Boris Ford - England in the Late Middle Ages, Pelican History of England IV by A. R. Myers - Politics and Poetry in the Fifteenth Century by V. J. Scattergood - Medieval Romance by John Stevens - Elizabethan-Jacobean Drama by Blakemore G. Evans - The Idea of Renaissance by William Kerrigan and George Braden - Poetry and Politics in the English Renaissance by David Norbrook - English Society 1580-1680 by Keith Wrightson - Renaissance Self-Fashioning by Stephen Greenblatt - Early Modern England: A Social History 1550-1760 by A. J. Sharpe
+English Literature: Its History and Significance by William J. Long (Indian edition) The New History of English Literature by Bhim S. Dahiya An Introduction to the Study of Literature by W. H. Hudson The Short Oxford History of English Literature by Andrew Sanders The Concise Cambridge History of English Literature by George Sampson The New Pelican Guide to English Vol. 2 The Age of Shakespeare (ed) Boris Ford England in the Late Middle Ages, Pelican History of England IV by A. R. Myers Politics and Poetry in the Fifteenth Century by V. J. Scattergood Medieval Romance by John Stevens Elizabethan-Jacobean Drama by Blakemore G. Evans The Idea of Renaissance by William Kerrigan and George Braden Poetry and Politics in the English Renaissance by David Norbrook English Society 1580-1680 by Keith Wrightson Renaissance Self-Fashioning by Stephen Greenblatt Early Modern England: A Social History 1550-1760 by A. J. Sharpe B. A. I Semester III Session 2013-14 Course XII English Poetry from 1350-1660 Scheme of Examination: